-While the PPP has given millions of businesses and their employees the opportunity to survive the economic effects of the Covid-19 pandemic, unfortunately (and perhaps understandably), the program has not provided essential guidance in a timely manner.
-Now that the SBA is starting to conduct its reviews/ audit of PPP loan forgiveness determinations and PPP eligibility, borrowers must understand their rights in the appeal process and be able to defend their certifications concerning economic need and PPP loan forgiveness requests.
-Borrowers should also stay informed about the evolving tax consequences associated with loan forgiveness should the Appropriations Act become law.
+While the PPP has given millions of businesses and their employees the opportunity to survive the economic effects of the Covid-19 pandemic, unfortunately (and perhaps understandably) the program has not provided essential guidance in a timely manner.
+Now that the SBA is starting to conduct its reviews/audit of PPP loan forgiveness determinations and PPP eligibility, borrowers must understand their rights in the appeal process and be able to defend their certifications concerning economic need and PPP loan forgiveness requests.